 Todd C. Brady, M.D., Ph.D.
-See biographical information set forth above under "Proposal 1 - Election of Directors - Nominees for Election as Class III Directors at the Annual Meeting."
+See biographical information set forth above under "Incumbent Class III Directors Whose Term Expires in 2023."

 Joshua Reed, M.B.A. has served as our Chief Financial Officer since July 2018.
 Mr. Reed has more than 20 years of financial operations, strategy, and investment banking experience.
 Prior to joining Aldeyra, from June 2016 to July 2018, Mr. Reed served as Vice President and Head of Finance for Bristol-Myers Squibb's (BMS) United States and Puerto Rico operations, a \$12 billion business unit from September 2013 to June 2016, Mr. Reed served as Executive Director, Corporate Financial Analysis for BMS Prior to that, Mr. Reed held roles of increasing responsibility at BMS, including positions in financial planning and analysis, supply chain finance, operations finance, and mergers and acquisitions.
 Prior to that, Mr. Reed was the Vice President, Strategic Business Development at JPMorgan Chase, and held investment banking positions at Credit Suisse First Boston, where he focused on mergers and acquisitions.
+Mr. Reed has been a member of the board of directors of Scholar Rock Holding Corp. since March 2021.
 Mr. Reed received a B.S. in Finance from Rutgers University and an M.B.A. with concentrations in Finance and Corporate Strategy from the University of Michigan's Ross School of Business.